gloriapul/hobby_sprout/design/assignment4c-reflection.md

 ### What was hard or easy?

 -   **Hardest Part:** The integration of my front and backend was a very tedious process.
 In general, backend was hard since I have had less experience with it.
 The syncs in particular in this final assignment required a lot of time for me to reflect on to understand how to break down each sync and how they all work together to make the app what it is.
+By far, the syncs took the most time.

 -   **Easiest Part:** The easiest part of this assignment was frontend for me as I have had experience there.
 I enjoyed doing the visual study and narrowing down what the appearance of my application should be.